reverentgeek/okta.github.io/_source/_posts/2018-09-04-secure-java-ee-rest-api.md

 ---
 layout: blog_post
-title: 'Build a Java EE REST API; Secure it with JWT and OIDC'
+title: 'Build a Java REST API with Java EE and OIDC'
 author: mraible
 description: "Java EE allows you to build REST APIs quickly and easily with JAX-RS and JPA.
 This article shows you how to build a simple API with Java EE, run it on Apache TomEE, and secure it with JWT and OIDC."
 tags: [java, java ee, rest api, jax-rs, jpa, ejb, jwt, oidc, spring security, pac4j]